pouya-codes/singularity_extract_annotated_patches/README.md

 optional arguments:
   -h, --help            show this help message and exit

+  --slide_idx SLIDE_IDX
+                        Positive Index for selecting part of slides instead of all of it. (useful for array jobs) (default: None)

   --slide_pattern SLIDE_PATTERN
                         '/' separated words describing the directory structure of the slide paths.
 Normally slides paths look like /path/to/slide/rootdir/subtype/slide.svs and if slide paths are /path/to/slide/rootdir/slide.svs then simply pass ''.